hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 # You can monitor status by running:
 /bin/gponctl getstate
 ```
-To save the serial number you need to re-mount R/W the '/tmp/var_link_dir/ft' and change the "gpon_sn" file (consider backup of the folder before ANY action)
+To save the serial number you need to re-mount R/W the `/tmp/var_link_dir/ft` and change the `gpon_sn` file (consider backup of the folder before ANY action)
 ```
 /bin/mount -o remount,rw /dev/mtdblock5 /tmp/var_link_dir/ft
 echo "XXXXXXXXXXXXX" > /tmp/var_link_dir/ft/gpon_sn